shanks-t/js-to-csharp/README.md

 ### JavaScript to C#

-Translate the JavaScript code found in the exercise below into C# code.
+Translate the JavaScript code found in the exercises below into C# code.

 1. [Wish List](./wish-list/)
 1. [Insulter](./insulter)